CubeSpawn/cs_tb_prototype/README.md

 $ git clone https://github.com/CubeSpawn/cs_tb_prototype.git

-Since this was 3 folders, it still is, meaning you'll need to copy the folders from the cloned folder up one level
+Since this was 3 folders, it still is, meaning: you'll need to copy the folders from the cloned folder up one level

-All the steps to do this have been encapsulated into a (primitive) shell scrip
+All the steps to do this have been encapsulated into a (primitive) shell script

 its assumed you are still at ~/catkin_ws/src